For the last few years, I have been organising pelagic boat trips from

 Eaglehawk Neck (in Tasmania) on a casual basis with Bill Wakefield of

-Bill sometimes looks at running trips in June, as well.
+Bill usually looks at running one or two trips in June, as well.

-We are taking bookings for these trips if anyone wishes to register an
+We are opening bookings for these trips if anyone wishes to register an

 interest.
 Please ask if you want further details.